kubedb/docs/docs/guides/mongodb/backup/kubestash/auto-backup/index.md

 backupblueprint.core.kubestash.com/sample-blueprint created
 ```

-Now, we are ready to backup our MongoDB databases using few annotations.
-You can check available auto-backup annotations for a databases from [here](https://stash.run/docs/latest/guides/auto-backup/database/#available-auto-backup-annotations-for-database).
+Now, we are ready to backup our `MongoDB` databases using few annotations.

 ### Create Database